The Best Hotels in Paris

 The City of Light always deserves our attention.
 It’s had a tough time recently but its revolutionary spirit lives on.
+From historic haunts to designer digs, art-lovers’ delights to trendy new boltholes, this is the definitive round-up of the best hotels in Paris.
 Edited by Daisy Finer.

 The Best Hotels in Paris 2019

 Even before you’ve clapped eyes on Russian artist Nikolay Polissky’s installation of life-size wooden elk and deer on the first-floor landing, it’s hard to miss the fact there’s a serious art thread running through this heavenly hotel near the Champs-Élysées.
 Rooms are adorned with works from the hotel’s impressive private collection (book in with the art curator for a tour) alongside coffee table art books from the in-house book store (there’s an art gallery on site too) and handcrafted furniture by Philippe Starck.
 There’s a cinema for watching art house flicks, where you can munch on caramelised popcorn by Pierre Hermé; a pure white Spa My Blend by Clarins, with the longest (23m) pool in any Parisian hotel; and a fresco of hand-glued shells decorating the Michelin- starred Italian restaurant, Il Carpaccio.